awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-healthcheck.md

 An instance might fail the ELB health check because an application running on the instance has issues that cause the load balancer to consider the instance out of service\.
 This instance might pass the Auto Scaling health check; it would not be replaced by the Auto Scaling policy because it is considered healthy based on the EC2 status check\.

 **Solution**: Use the ELB health check for your Auto Scaling group\.
 When you use the ELB health check, Auto Scaling determines the health status of your instances by checking the results of both the instance status check and the ELB health check\.
-For more information, see [Adding Health Checks to your Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-add-elb-healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Adding health checks to your Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-add-elb-healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.